ava-share/ROS_Status_Page/README.md

 By subscribing to a topic you receive the data at the rate it’s published (unless the program takes longer to execute) http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber(python)
 Other tutorials for ROS are available here: http://wiki.ros.org/ROS/Tutorials There are also several books/pdfs online that explain how ROS works.
+<h> Code structure </h>
+Subscriber Class

+The subscriber class is defined to subscribe to a topic and receive messages.
+It takes the following parameters:

+    topic: the name of the topic to subscribe to.
+    data_type: the type of the messages to receive.
+It defaults to rospy.AnyMsg.
+    max_calls: the number of consecutive calls without receiving a message before logging a warning.
+It defaults to 4.
+    rate: the rate at which to check for messages.
+It defaults to 10 Hz.
+    check_period: the number of times to check for messages for each topic before moving on to the next one.
+It defaults to 1.
+    gps_status: a flag indicating whether to check the GPS accuracy.
+It defaults to False.

+The subscriber class has the following attributes:

+    max_calls: the number of consecutive calls without receiving a message before logging a warning.
+    topic: the name of the topic to subscribe to.
+    count: the number of consecutive calls without receiving a message.
+    data_type: the type of the messages to receive.
+    working: a flag indicating whether the subscriber is working correctly.
+    rate: the rate at which to check for messages.
+    check_period: the number of times to check for messages for each topic before moving on to the next one.
+    gps_status: a flag indicating whether to check the GPS accuracy.
+    gps_accur: a flag indicating whether the GPS accuracy is sufficient.
+    msg: the most recent message received.

+The subscriber class has the following methods:

+    run_call: the callback function to run when a message is received on the subscribed topic.
+It saves the message data in the msg attribute and resets the count.
+    get_rate: a helper function to return a rate object based on the rate parameter.
+    spin: the main function to run the subscriber.
+It logs a warning if max_calls messages haven't been received, logs an info message if the subscriber is working correctly, and logs a warning if the GPS accuracy is low.

+spin_all function

+The spin_all function is used to spin all the subscriber nodes.
+It takes a list of nodes as a parameter and runs spin for each node in the list.

 <h> How to use the code: </h>